LiskArchive/lisk-legacy-docs/configuration.md

 ### Logrotation

-It is recommended to setup some form of log rotation for the logfiles of Lisk Core.
+It is recommended to set up some form of log rotation for the log files of Lisk Core.
 If no log rotation is set up, the log files may grow very big over time (depending on the specified file log level), and will eventually exceed the servers' disk space limits.

 Ubuntu systems, e.g. provide a service called `logrotate` for this purpose.